Egofit Walker Pro Treadmill Base Review

 - Arrives fully assembled.

 - There is no desktop controller.
 The unit comes with both a handheld remote control and a free smartphone app to control the treadmill from your smartphone.
-The LED readout is down on the ground in the motor housing of the treadmill.
+Just having the app, is a plus, but it’s performance is questionable at best.

 - Claims to have an automatic lubrication system.